Gentleman Jim was launched in March 2024 by Lovell Brothers Limited, which is the company that also founded DragonBet.

 You will find the 'Join' button in the top-right corner of the site.
 You can use our link at the top of this page, or the one in the bottom banner, which will bring you straight to the registration form.

-To start the process, you will be asked to provide an email address and a Password for your account, and then tap 'Create Account'
+To start the process, you will be asked to provide an email address and a password for your account, and then tap 'Create Account'

 Next, you will be asked to enter your personal information such as full name, date of birth, address telephone number.
 Tap on 'Continue' once you have done this.